tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 <a name="tldr">

 # TLDR;
-Go check out my [Story Time Podcast](https://podcasts.apple.com/us/podcast/ai-daily-short-story/id1703394839), there's a few stories generated a day using TinyStories and it's the converted to a html page, uploaded to GitHub pages, after that it runs a process to create a mp3 using Piper and finally a rss and atom podcast feed.
+Go check out my [Story Time Podcast](https://podcasts.apple.com/us/podcast/ai-daily-short-story/id1703394839), there's a few stories generated a day using TinyStories and its the converted to a html page, uploaded to GitHub pages, after that it runs a process to create a mp3 using Piper and finally a rss and atom podcast feed.

 It all runs on a Raspberry Pi 4.
 The same one serving [shhh bot](https://tonym128.github.io/2023/08/13/keeping-it-quite-whispercpp-raspberry-pi-python-and-a-telegram-bot.html)